Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 initiative](https://wheelnext.dev/philosophy_and_design_space/), and focusing
 on providing a working solution to real-world problems.
-I believe that this approach worked well, and we arrived at a proposal that does not introduce more complexity than absolutely necessary to solve the problems we were facing, and attempts to use generic solutions.
-More than once, it turned out that a single past decision either solved future problems that we did not originally anticipate, or made a solution possible with minimal changes to the design.
+I believe that this approach worked well, and we arrived at a proposal that does not introduce more complexity than absolutely necessary, to solve the problems we were facing, and attempts to use generic solutions whenever possible.
+More than once through the process, it turned out that a single past decision either provided a ready solution to the future problems that we did not originally anticipate, or made it possible with minimal changes to the design.

-We started with a simple conjunctive property framework, managed to easily handle flag-like properties with it and then extended it to handle multiple values disjunctively — solving the GPU target problem with minimal changes to the specification.
+We started with a simple conjunctive property framework, managed to easily handle flag-like properties with it, and then extended it to handle multiple values disjunctively, therefore solving the GPU target problem with minimal changes to the specification.
 We introduced `variants.json` to solve an immediate scalability problem, yet it enabled us to easily introduce custom variant labels later on.
-We created a relatively simple and clean API, and were able to extend it to support dynamic plugins with minimal changes.
-And the sort algorithm originally devised for the original one-value-per-property variants, requires no changes when we introduced multi-value properties and the null variant.
+We created a relatively simple and clean API, and were able to extend it to support dynamic plugins without changing much.
+And the sort algorithm that was originally devised for the one-value-per-property design, required no changes when we introduced multi-value properties and the null variant.

 Of course, the work is far from complete.
-We have solved a number of problems, we have arrived at a working prototype — but as more people start testing the prototype against their own packages, and as more people join the discussion, new use cases and new problems will emerge.
+We have solved a number of problems, we have arrived at a working prototype; but as more people start testing it against their own packages, and as more people join the discussion, new use cases and new problems will emerge.
 This does not necessarily mean that we will have to go back to the proverbial drawing board.
-It is entirely possible that some of these properties can be solved within the existing framework, much like we managed to implement a good enough plugin for CUDA without having to introduce a dynamic plugin, or that they will turn out not to be worth the added complexity.
+It is entirely possible that the existing framework will suffice for many of these issues, much like we eventually managed to implement a good enough plugin for CUDA without having to make it dynamic; or that they will turn out not to be worth the added complexity.
 It is also possible that some of the existing features will be removed.